WFEA: Adult standards, talk, and sports

 In 1990, WFEA switched to a satellite-delivered adult standards format, known as "America's Best Music", from Westwood One.
 It featured artists such as Frank Sinatra, Tony Bennett, The Carpenters, Dionne Warwick, Barry Manilow, Neil Diamond, Elvis Presley, Barbra Streisand, and Nat "King" Cole.
 In November 1990, WFEA was acquired by Saga Communications.

-The music format was discontinued in February 2015 and WFEA switched to talk programming.
+The music format was discontinued in February 2015 and WFEA switched to talk programming, with hourly updates from CBS Radio News.
 WFEA had broadcast Manchester Wolves Arena Football League games before the team folded at the end of the 2009 season, and the University of New Hampshire college football and basketball games.